 THE RIDE INCLUDES

-- All meals and snacks.
+- All meals and snacks

-- Rest stops every ten to fifteen miles.
+- Rest stops every ten to fifteen miles

-- Camp fees paid for the first two nights or transportation to nearby hotels.
+- Camp fees paid for the first two nights or transportation to nearby hotels

-- Hotel on the third night.
+- Hotel on the third night

-- Transport of all gear throughout the event.
+- Transport of all gear throughout the event

-- T-shirt and a TGBT keepsake
+- TGBT keepsake T-shirt

-- Return to your vehicle by charter bus from Georgetown at end of the event.
+- Return to your vehicle by charter bus from Georgetown at end of the event

 Schedule